brechtm/rinohtype/doc/basicstyling.rst

 italic font (as configured in the `base style sheet`_) and colored blue (``#00a``).

-It is also possible to completely override the style definition.
+It is also possible to completely override a style definition.
 This can be done by setting the ``base`` of a style definition to ``DEFAULT_STYLE`` as illustrated by the `strong` style.
-This causes strongly emphasised text to be displayed in red (#a00) but **not** in a bold font as defined in the `base style sheet`_ (the default for ``font_weight`` is `Medium`; see :class:`~rinoh.text.TextStyle`).
-Refer to :ref:`default_matcher` to find out which style attributes each style accepts (by following the hyperlink to the style class's documentation).
+This causes strongly emphasised text to be displayed in red (#a00) but **not** in a bold font as was defined in the `base style sheet`_ (the default for ``font_weight`` is `Medium`; see :class:`~rinoh.text.TextStyle`).
+Refer to :ref:`default_matcher` to find out which style attributes are accepted by each style (by following the hyperlink to the style class's documentation).

 The style sheet also redefines the ``mono_typeface`` variable.
 This variable is used in the `base style sheet`_ in all style definitions where a monospaced font is desired.
-Redefining the variable in the derived style sheet, affects all of these style definitions.
+Redefining the variable in the derived style sheet affects all of these style definitions.